-Expert opinion about foreseeability and punitive damages are issues that commonly raised in dog bite lawsuits.
-In a California dog bite lawsuit, the state with the highest payout for liability claims from insurance carriers for dog bite injury, recovery for punitive damages may become part of a lawsuit if the plaintiff sustained serious injury.
-In a strict liability state like California, and even in other states like Nevada where common law applies, the plaintiff may make a claim for punitive damages if there is sufficient reason to believe that the dog was poorly managed and the owner/property owner had actual knowledge about the dangerous nature of the dog.
+Expert opinion about foreseeability and punitive damages are issues that often arise in dog bite litigation.
+For example, even in a strict liability state like California, and in other states like Nevada where common law applies, the plaintiff may make a claim for punitive damages if there is sufficient reason to believe that the dog was poorly managed and the owner/property owner had actual knowledge about the dangerous nature of the dog.

 There was a dispute about whether the owner knew the exterminator was on her property.
 Nonetheless, it was agreed that he was on the defendant’s property with the permission.
 The incident occurred on the side of the house near the double gate that led to the backyard.
 The plaintiff was spraying his chemicals and had just turned the corner when he immediately noticed pit bull charging from a short distance away.
 The plaintiff testified he had no time to react to evade the dog.
 Later investigation showed that Bruno escaped from the backyard gate which, as noted below, was in a state of disrepair.